-The National Bowel Screening Programme is restarting in a staggered way to allow hospitals to re-instate staff and resources diverted in anticipation of an influx of COVID-19 patients.
+The National Bowel Screening Programme is restarting in a staggered way.

 Invitations and kits

-If you completed a home screening test before the COVID-19 lock down, your test will have been processed and you will be informed of the result.
+If you completed a bowel screening test before the COVID-19 lock down, your test will have been processed and you will be informed of the result.

-If you received a home testing kit and were advised to put it aside until further notice, it is now safe to complete it and send it back.
+If you received a bowel screening test kit and were advised to put it aside until further notice, it is now safe to complete it and send it back.